saywhy2me/Saywhy2me/README.md

 ## Hello!
 I Am Brandon 🍪
 For consistency sake I have all of my handles as Saywhy2me 👀

-💾 Computer Engineer At Sacramento State University<br/>
+💾 Computer Engineer @ Sacramento State University<br/>
 ⌨️ Want to pursue hardware manufacturing and MicroElectronics <br/>
-🍩 I Enjoy Rendering 3d models and Doing Art<br/>
+🍩 I Enjoy Rendering 3d models and doing Art<br/>
 🎻 I like to play the Cello<br/>